 How many specialized use cells are appropriate?

 Finding answers requires a thorough assessment based on past jail population data, current needs, projected trends, and guidelines set by the National Institute of Corrections.
 This needs assessment is typically conducted with an architectural firm or construction manager who specializes in jail design in cooperation with the Department of Corrections, sheriff, county board, administrators, and other key stakeholders.
 Samuels Group often participates in these conversations to help ensure a good outcome.

-In general, modern jail design features fewer dorms, smaller living units, and very limited Huber accommodations.
+In general, modern jail design features fewer dorms, smaller living units, and limited Huber accommodations.
 Increasingly, podular jail design is recommended to improve operations and traffic flow.
 It can minimize risks by separating housing units into smaller “pie pieces” with a central master control hub to monitor every section.
 There are ways to properly size and configure a facility so that the pods have flexibility to grow and adapt over the next 20 years or more.

 For example, you probably don’t want a 10-bed unit for maximum security if you typically only have one or two qualifying inmates at a given time, meaning eight or nine beds might sit idle.
 Assigning only three or four beds would be more appropriate.
 However, should things change in the future, knowing you have the capability to adapt can help you shift capacity should the need arise.